Ueva/BaRL-SimpleOptions/.github/CONTRIBUTING.md

 ## Code Style

-You should format your code using the [Black](https://black.readthedocs.io/en/stable/) formatter.
+You should use [ruff](https://docs.astral.sh/ruff/) to format and lint your code.
-When using Black to format your code pass in `--line-length 120` and leave all other settings at their default values.
+When using ruff to format your code, set your `line-length` to `120` and leave all other settings at their default values.
 Both regular Python (.py) and Jupyter notebook (.ipynb) files should be formatted.

-You can check whether your code is formatted correctly by checking that our Black formatting GitHub action runs successfully.
+You can check whether your code is formatted correctly by checking that our ruff formatting and linting GitHub actions run successfully.
-If it fails, check the action's logs to see which file is the culprit, and fix it (usually by running Black) before trying again.
+If either job fails, check the action's logs to see which file is the culprit, and fix it before trying again.

 ## Versioning